aria2/aria2/README.rst

     $ make

-See `Cross-compiling Windows binary`_ to create Windows binary.
-See `Cross-compiling Android binary`_ to create Android binary.
+See `Cross-compiling Windows binary`_ to create a Windows binary.
+See `Cross-compiling Android binary`_ to create an Android binary.

-The configure script checks available libraries and enables the features as much as possible because all the features are enabled by default.
+The configure script checks available libraries and enables as many features as possible execept for experimental features not enabled by default.

 Since 1.1.0, aria2 checks the certificate of HTTPS servers by default.
 If you build with OpenSSL or the recent version of GnuTLS which has